Technology Competition Judging

-- Defend choice of software for the project.
+- Defend choices of software for the project.

-Projects are evaluated by the judges to determine the best project in that category.
-The judges use several instruments for making their evaluation.
+Every project is evaluated by a team of 2 judges to determine the best project in that category.
+The team uses several instruments for making their evaluation.
 Actual scoring materials will NOT be released.

-Category infromation and judging rubrics are available for review via links on the website.
-Review category information closely before entering a project into a specific competion category.
-Rubrics can be used for self-evalution to find strengths and weaknesses of a project.
+Category information and judging rubrics are available for review via links on the website.
+Review category information closely before entering a project into a specific competition category.
+Rubrics are highly recommended to be used for self-evaluation to find strengths and weaknesses of a project.
 Judges will NOT base final scores solely on these rubrics since there is also an interview component for each project submission.

 How are the winning projects determined?

-Teams of judges will watch student submitted videos of no longer than 15 minutes.
+Teams of judges will interview students in person no longer than 15 minutes.
 The judges use a rubric guide to evaluate each project.
 After completing the judging of all projects in a grade/category, the judges will rank the projects and the top three will be awarded medals.
-All decisions of the judges are final, and the Tech Competition staff does not change judging results.
+All decisions of the judges are final, and the FCSTC staff does not change judging results.

 Can I see the judge's materials after judging is over?

 Judge's materials are not shared.
-Judges turn them over to Competition officials until after the Competition closes at which time they are destroyed.
-All decisions of the judges are final and Competition officials do not change any judge's results.
-Tech Competition planners appreciate the dedication of the judges who give up a lot of time to help make the Competition a reality and we stand by the decisions of the judges.
+Judges turn them over to the FCSTC officials until after the competition closes, at which time they are destroyed.
+All decisions of the judges are final and the FCSTC officials do not change any judge's results.
+FCSTC planners appreciate the dedication of the judges who give up a lot of time to help make the competition a reality and we stand by the decisions of our judges.

 Can adults or other students help me with my project?